Best CoQ10 for Fertility: Ubiquinol Guide

 Men vs Women

-For male fertility, the commonly studied dose range is 200–300 mg per day — reflecting the somewhat lower energy demands relative to oocyte development.
+For male fertility, the commonly studied dose range is 200–400 mg per day.
+Alahmar (2019) found that 400 mg/day produced greater improvements in sperm concentration and motility than 200 mg/day over 3 months, though both doses were effective.
 Most male fertility studies showing improvements in sperm parameters used 200–300 mg of ubiquinol or high-dose ubiquinone over 3–6 months.

 Talk to a Professional